MatteoDM23/Omnifood/README.md

 The webpage can be accessed at https://matteodm23.github.io/Omnifood/.<br>

 ### Screenshots
-The followings are a few screenshots from the webpage interface.<br><br>
+The followings are a few screenshots of the webpage interface.<br><br>
 ![Omnifood_homepage](Omnifood_homepage.png)
 <br><br>
 ![Omnifood_screenshot_2](Omnifood_screenshot_2.png)